Program registration and documentation

 - Media Release Form*

-should abuse be observed, suspected or disclosed.
+be observed, suspected or disclosed.
+This training can be completed either

 - Title IX Training

-- Title IX training is required every 3 years.
-This training can be completed either in-person or online and takes approximately 60 minutes to complete for both individuals and large groups.
+This training can be completed either in-person or online and takes approximately

 - Background Check

-encourage program units to submit their program staff to Shared Services
+to submit their youth program staff

 at least 30 days prior to the start of the event.
-If a background
+If a background check

 Request a Background/DMV Check for Youth Program Staff - Any adult responsible for Transporting youth are required to also have a Yearly DMV Check.
 This request can be submitted at the same time as the Background Check through the same form.